Agile-Labs-Tech/agilelabs-isms-policy/07 Secure-devt policy/README.md

 2. This includes in-house developed application and database software; as well as software belonging to Agile Lab that is hosted in external data centres.
 3. This also applies to application software and database systems and services subscribed (by Agile Lab) from external software service providers.

-## Security requirements related to public networks

-1. The SA is responsible for defining security controls related to information in application services passing over public networks:

-    1. the description of authentication systems to be used
-    2. the description of how confidentiality and integrity of information is to be ensured
-    3. the description of how non-repudiation of actions will be ensured

 ## Checking and testing the implementation of security requirements

 1. The SA is responsible to define the methodology, responsibilities and the timing of checking whether all the security requirements from the Security Requirements Specification have been met, and whether the system is acceptable for operations.